-The spinal cord is the main way of communication between the brain and the rest of the body.
-It is a tubular structure, fragile and long that starts from the base of the brain down.
+The spinal cord is the primary communication between the brain and the rest of the body.
+It is a tubular structure, fragile and long, that starts from the base of the brain down.

 Patients with spinal cord syndromes represent true neurological emergencies.

 As with other neurological problems, doctors must first locate and then differentiate the type of damage in order to initiate the most effective interventions.